givepraise/docs/docs/configuring/discord-bot.md

 1. Login to Discord
 2. Click on gear icon to open user settings
-3. Click on `Advanced` tab in side bard
+3. Click on `Advanced` tab on the sidebar
 4. Check `Developer Mode`

 Copy ID: